 Vibe - Remedy is a third-wave coffee shop in North Knoxville, just a stone’s throw away from downtown.
 If you like natural light and plant bb’s, this is the shop for you.
 If you were to ask them their thoughts on themselves, they’d say their goal is to be serious about coffee, but they don’t take themselves seriously at all.
 They’d love for everyone to be educated and drink great coffee, but know that you don’t have to be pretentious about it!
 Their advice would be to enjoy what you like – whether a caramel latte or a naturally processed Ethiopian pour-over.

 Roast - They regularly carry Methodical Coffee out of Greenville, South Carolina.
-The other guest roaster rotates every three months or so; recently it has been Passenger Coffee out of Lancaster, PA.
+The other guest roaster rotates every three months or so; check their social to see what's brewing!

 Visitor Recommendation - “Paysan.
 Paysan.
 Paysan.
 Paysan is our next-door neighbor and they have a variety of baked goods, with a focus on bagels and bagel sandwiches.
 Everything they touch is amazing and they pump out some killer food and bread.”
 With coffee and bagel in hand, you can take a stroll in the adjacent Old Gray Cemetery.
 Sounds weird but it’s peaceful and full of history – check it out on the Divided Loyalties Civil War Driving Tour